ceyda002/the_logger/README.md

 - more audio noises like lofi, or other.

 Credits
-Built with the guidance from CS50 and CS50w lectures.
-Development support from ChatGPT while debugging.
+with the help of CS50 and CS50w lectures and ChatGPT